-Measuring is not just to get the sofa inside, but also to make sure it is the correct fit for the room.
-Whether you are placing it against a wall or sitting it in an open space, it needs to fit that space.
+Measuring is needed not just to get the sofa inside, but also to make sure it is the correct fit for the room.
+Whether you are placing it against a wall or sitting it in an open space, it needs to fit.
 You also want it to be the same scale as your other furniture and the room.
 For example, measure space for side tables or any other structural elements you think you might want to include.
 A rule of thumb for a sofa scaled right for the room is that it should be about 2/3 the size of the room.

 Proper Sofa Measuring Technique

 When you measure a sofa, don't just stop at the length or the width because that will not give you the full picture and the measurements can be incorrect.
 Here is how to measure properly:

-Width: Measure the width from arm to arm because that is usually the widest part of the sofa.
+Measure the width from arm to arm because that is usually the widest part of the sofa.
 You need to make sure that you are taking the width measurements at the widest point.
-For instance, if the sofa you selected has rolled arms, measure from outside the widest part of one arm to the other arm and not at the bottom near the legs.
+For instance, if the sofa you selected has rolled arms, measure from the outside of the widest part of one arm to the other arm and not at the bottom near the legs.